There’s no doubt about it: Your business credit score is important.

 Lenders use this score to assess the risk profile of your business.
 Several factors go into your credit score, including your company’s payment history, credit usage and overall financial stability.

 The exact calculations used to generate a credit score vary among credit-rating firms.
 That said, credit-score models typically incorporate legal filings, the business’s age and the business owner’s financial profile.

 Personal credit scores are used whenever you apply for a personal loan or credit card.
 These scores range from 300 to 850 and consider factors such as your number of credit accounts, age of credit and credit utilization.
 Scores exceeding 800 are typically regarded as excellent.

-Business credit scores, on the other hand, vary by credit-rating firm.
-Most often, these scores range from 0 to 100, with anything over 80 being considered very good or excellent with creditors deemed low risk for late payments.
+On the other hand, business credit score scales vary by credit-rating firm.
+These scores often range from 0 to 100, with anything over 80 considered very good or excellent with creditors deemed low risk for late payments.

 As with a personal credit history, business credit scores take into account several factors that impact the creditworthiness of your business, such as legal filings and the amount of outstanding credit.

 If you’re a new or small business, or still are establishing a credit score for your business, you may be asked to authorize personal credit checks (and personally guarantee) any small business loans that you apply for.

 What Is a Good Business Credit Score?